emily0906/emily0906.github.io/README.md

 ## Some tips for README
 Now you know how to host a resume online.
-However, your repository is missing README information, which is an important documentation to show your professional in hosting a static website.
-Therefore, there are tips from Etter that he give out in *Modern Technical Writing*  might help you complete the work:
+However, your repository is missing README, which is an important documentation to show your professionalism in hosting a static website.
+There are tips from Etter that he give out in *Modern Technical Writing*  might help you complete the work:
-* have a quick summary about your project
+* write a quick summary about your project
-* have a instruction how to build your documentation
+* write instructions on how to build your documentation
-* have a instruction how other can contribute in your documentation
+* write instructions on how others can contribute to your documentation

 ## Resources